-What exactly, did Hashem mean by "the fourth generation"?
+What, exactly, did Hashem mean by, "the fourth generation"?

-This proves that Teshuvah is applicable to Nochrim.
+A proof that Teshuvah is applicable to Nochrim.

 Why does the Torah mention specifically the Emori?

-Ramban: a.
-They were the strongest of the Kena'ani nations. b.
-They were the first that Yisrael captured (Sichon and Og).
+Ramban #2: They were the first that Yisrael captured (Sichon and Og).